Tropical cyclone warnings and watches: Canada

-West Pacific systems
+Western Pacific basin

 China

 A two-stage warning system was long-established in China for tropical cyclones of tropical storm intensity of above.
 Nowadays, the use of this system is restricted to coastal waters only.
 Thus, warnings may be discontinued even if a cyclone is maintaining tropical storm intensity inland.
 Color-coded alerts (below) may be in effect independently of any two-stage warnings.

 Later, China Meteorological Administration standardized the system for national use.
 This set is part of a larger warning system that covers other forms of severe weather conditions, such as extreme temperature, torrential rainfall, drought, etc.

 Guangdong

 Guangdong continued to set up the White typhoon alert for typhoon, indicating that tropical cyclones may affect the area within 48 hours.
 In some inland areas that are less affected by tropical cyclones (such as Qinghai, etc.), there is no typhoon warning signal, but when it is hit by tropical cyclones, a strong wind warning signal will be issued.
 The winds represented by each color are consistent with the typhoon warning signal.

 Typhoon warning signals used in Guangzhou from June 1, 1995, to November 1, 2000:

 Typhoon warning signals used from November 1, 2000, to May 2006:

 Typhoon warning signals used from June 1, 2006, to December 31, 2014:

 Typhoon warning signals used since January 1, 2015: